ArrowSlashArrow/problem-set-solver-v2/README.md

  - This will run the program

-If you have any questions, contact me at anton.gorskin09@gmail.com
+If you have any questions, contact me at @arrowslasharrow on Discord.